 In addition to Georgian, the people in Svaneti have their own language called Svan.
-As Georgien, Laz and Megrelian it is part of the South Caucasian language family.
-The main differences are: In Svan there are more vowels and the Svan is not a literary language.
+As Georgian, Laz and Megrelian, Svan is also part of the South Caucasian language family.
+The main differences are: In Svan, there are more vowels and the Svan is not a literary language.
 The Svans use the Georgian alphabet (Mkhedruli) to write.

 The hiking paradise Svaneti

 In winter Ushguli is snowed in for about six months.
 The best time for a trip to Ushguli is the summer when the climate in the mountains of the Greater Caucasus is mild.
 Then it is also a good time to explore the surrounding mountains and valleys with hikes.

 For many nature lovers and hikers, the Svaneti region is the number one trekking paradise in Georgia.
 From and to Ushguli there are various beautiful hikes, of which we would like to introduce a few to you.

 - Season: June to mid-October

 On foot from Mestia to Ushguli - this is one of the most popular walks in Svaneti.
 The route is relatively easy to manage, of manageable length and leads through various traditional Svaneti mountain villages.
 This has the advantage that you have the choice of camping or staying in inns that are located in all the villages you pass.
 We recommend calculating four days for the route.
 As an experienced hiker, you can also do it well in three days.

 It's 57 km by foot from Mestia (photo) to Ushguli.